 Outside Consulting and Other Commitments by Faculty and Academic Professional and Administrative (P and A) Staff

 This procedure applies to faculty and academic professional and administrative (P&A) staff, who hold appointments of 75% or more and engage in outside professional commitments.
-P&A staff in the Athletic Department are governed by Administrative Procedure: Outside Consulting and Other Professional Commitments by Intercollegiate Athletics Staff.

 Outside professional commitments, other than those specified in the administrative policy as not needing to be reported, require prior approval if the prior approval threshold described above is exceeded.